How to set-up & use the Plug-in Power Meter

 Firstly, remove the plastic battery tab at the back of the Power Meter.
 This allows data to be stored and reviewed even when it is not plugged in.
 It also allows you to complete the steps below without having the meter plugged into a wall socket.

 Clock Time Set-up

-- Press & hold the CLOCK button to set.
+- Press for 2 seconds & release the CLOCK button to set.

 - Press UP to increase the value.

 - Press SET to save & move to the next digit.